aleshaleksey/fansys23/01-quick-start.md

 ___
 #### How to apply a race/template

 Templates generally give some small bonuses, a few nice features, some of which cannot be gained by other means.
 Some also give your character penalties.
-These can be both a pain and a roleplaying crutch.
+These can be both a pain and a role-playing crutch.
 To apply a template:

 1. Read over the template.
 2. Apply the creature size to your character, adjust heights and weights within 20% as desired.